Two Events Scheduled For Milwaukee Mile; Tickets On Sale Monday

 After a one year hiatus due to the pandemic of 2020, the ARCA Midwest Tour will return to the Mile on Sunday, June 20 to headline a Father’s Day Special.
 In racing’s return to the oval in 2019, Roscoe, IL driver, Austin Nason, bested a field of 36 drivers to take the victory.
 The Midwest Truck Series, Mid American Stock Cars, and Upper Midwest Vintage Series will also be on track for the event.

-A second exciting event is set for Sunday, August 29, as the ARCA Menards Series will make its first appearance at the track since 2009 when Carl Edwards claimed the victory.
-Other former ARCA winners at the Milwaukee Mile include Greg Biffle, Dale Jarrett, and Dale Earnhardt, Jr. The Big 8 Late Model Series will also be in action.
+A second exciting event is set for Sunday, August 29, as the ARCA Menards Series will make its first appearance at the track since 2007 when Frank Kimmel claimed the victory.
+Other former ARCA winners at the Milwaukee Mile include Dean Roper, Dave Weltmeyer, and Phil Bozell.
+The Big 8 Late Model Series will also be in action.

 “We had a great event in 2019 with full fields in all of the classes and a lot of fan support.
 Everyone is looking forward to seeing the Super Late Models on track again in June as well as ARCA’s return in August,” stated Track Enterprises promoter, Bob Sargent.